oenstrom/1DV701-assignment-3/README.txt

 Compilation:
 Make sure you are in the directory with the `App.java`, `packet` directory and `server` directory.
 Then run the following command to quickly compile everything:

 find . -name "*.java" > sources.txt && javac @sources.txt

+Just compiling the App.java file should work too: javac App.java

 Run:
 Run the TFTP server with the following command: